Disadvantages of Direct Primary Care Explained

 Rural Patients Face Travel Barriers

 Geographic distribution creates major obstacles for rural patients who seek DPC services.
-DPC practices concentrate in suburban and urban areas where membership fees generate sufficient revenue.
+DPC practices concentrate in suburban and urban areas where membership fees generate sufficient revenue, and many rural areas may not have a nearby clinic offering these services.
 Rural residents face various access barriers when seeking healthcare services, making routine visits impractical and expensive when factoring in travel time and gas costs.
-Traditional rural clinics accept insurance and Medicaid, but DPC practices exclude these payment methods, leaving many rural residents without viable access.
+Traditional rural clinics accept insurance and Medicaid, but DPC practices exclude these payment methods and often do things differently from insurance-based rural clinics, leaving many rural residents without viable access.

 Digital Communication Excludes Demographics